Early Voting: Statistics

 An (*) asterisk after the odds means Early Voting was the post-time favourite.

 Stud career

 On October 5, 2022, Coolmore's Ashford Stud announced that Early Voting had been retired from racing.
 He will stand at their farm in Versailles, Kentucky for a fee to be announced.
 His inaugural fee at stud was $25,000 and in his first season he covered 191 mares.
-In October of 2023, it was announced that Early Voting had been removed from stud duties, as he was unable to breed due to anejaculatory syndrome; inability to ejaculate.

-This problem was treated, and it was announced that Early Voting would pick up stud duties again, at Taylor Made Farm in Kentucky, starting with the 2024 season and a stud fee of $20,000.
+In October 2023, it was announced that Early Voting had been removed from stud duties, as he was unable to breed due to anejaculatory syndrome (inability to ejaculate).
+This problem was treated, and it was announced that Early Voting would pick up stud duties again at Taylor Made Farm in Kentucky, starting with the 2024 season and a stud fee of $20,000.
 As of March 2025, his stud fee was $12,500.
+On September 2026, Miss Monica became his first progeny to win a Grade I stakes as she won the Del Mar Debutante Stakes.

 Pedigree

 Early Voting is inbred 4S x 3D to the stallion Storm Cat, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.